top of page

 Not only does percussion therapy help alleviate the muscle soreness from your workout but it better prepares you for your next one faster and will allow you to perform at a higher level.

-Massage guns are the most widely used form of percussion therapy.
 And because of their convenient handheld designs, it’s easy to target nearly any area of your body with these devices.

 However, just because you can target nearly any area on your body, doesn’t mean you should.